shouhengli/shouhengli.github.io/_posts/2016-11-15-embeded-ember-model.md

 2. All the routes/pages can only have the same model.

-   This is simply not going to work.
-For example, if you have a nested route `author/{id}/books/{id}`, and you can access the *category* field in the handlebar in the way of `model.books.{index}.category`, the code will look so bad that it will rot quickly, not to mention the non-trival work to track and keep `{index}` in sync.
+   For example, I have a nested route `author/{id}/books/{id}`, I can access the *category* field in the handlebar in the way of `model.books.{index}.category`, no problem.
+But the code looks bad and fragile, and I'm pretty sure it will rot quickly, not to mention the non-trival work to track and keep `{index}` in sync.

 3. No field definition to reply on.